priyalchaudhari/Final_Priyal_chaudhari_homicide_analysis/README.md

 - The data files containing homicide and Weapons Registration data is read in to a dataframe
 - Filter the date get only entries where crime is solved.
 So that we know which weapon is used.
 Also filter wntries where gender is UNKNOWN
 - For each weapon count the number of incidents and plot the grapth .
+- used seaborn bargrapg to plot the graph
 - Split the data based on gender and count the number of incidents group by Weapon for male and female separately ans plot the grapth
+- split the seaborn figure in 2 and plotted the male female distribution
+- read the second data set in dataframe
 - From second dataset get Avg number of Handgun and LongGun Issued by each state .
 Because those are the 2 most used weapon for crime.
 - Plot the graph of count of gun lisence issued by each state.
 The data is present for 20 years
+- For plotting the graph used seaborn liabrary and splitted the figure in 2 subplots to show count fo each gun type
+- Also used `ploly` for plotting the male female distribution stacked graph
+- get the count of each weapon used grouped by state
 - From main dataset plot the heatmap for statewise weapon used.
+- saved the figure in specifiied folder using `plt.savefig(path)`

 ### Output:
 [Output Files](Final/Output_Files)